danielbauwens/Immo-Project-Data-Analysis/README.md

 ## About

 This repository includes work done over 2 different projects that will be concluded with a final price predictor project (yet to be added).
+It consists of Data processing and machine learning with said Data to make target prediction.

 ### Data Scraper (Part One)
 ![CSV](./output/csvfile.png)